 Are you having a challenging time finding your place at Loyola?
 Are you missing home?
 Home is a special place and feeling sad is a normal response to being separated from the people, places, things and overall culture that give you a sense of belonging.
 Most people feel homesick at some point in their lives.
 For those of you who are missing home for the first time in your life, you may feel a bit overwhelmed and perhaps inadequate.
-Remember that everyone has his or her own tolerance for change and it may take a while to get adjusted to a new environment like college.
+Remember that everyone has their own tolerance for change and it may take a while to get adjusted to a new environment like college.
 Believe it or not, sad and lonely feelings will subside over time.
-Meanwhile, there are several things that you can do to cope:
+Meanwhile, there are several things that you can do to cope.

-(NOTE: If insensitivity from others or discrimination because of your identity is contributing to your difficulty adjusting here, it is very important that you seek assistance immediately.
-Please go to Who am I?/How do Others View Me? for specific advice and recommendations.
-Insensitivity to others and discrimination in any form is inconsistent with Loyola’s mission and values and will not be tolerated.)
+NOTE: If insensitivity from others or discrimination because of your identity is contributing to your difficulty adjusting here, it is very important that you seek assistance immediately.
+Please go to Who am I?/ How do Others View Me? for specific advice and recommendations.
+Insensitivity to others and discrimination in any form is inconsistent with Loyola’s mission and values and will not be tolerated.

 1. Remember that missing home is normal and not a sign of weakness.

 2. Talk about your feelings with a family member or friend who had a similar experience.
 Seek out other people who may be having the same experience right now.
 It takes courage to accept the fact that something is bothering you and to confront it.

 3. Create a “home away from home” by including familiar items from home such as photos, plants, and even stuffed animals in your new dorm room or apartment.
 This may provide a sense of continuity and ease the shock of a new environment.

 4. Familiarize yourself with your Loyola surroundings.
 If you know where buildings, classes, services, etc. are located, you will feel more in control.

 5. Establish a routine as quickly as possible.
 The fuller your days are, the less time you have to feel sad or lonely.